 There really are (at least) ELEVEN DEMONSTRATIONS rather than TEN PLAGUES.
 Mosheh's first appearance before Pharaoh involves his and Aharon's staffs turning into snakes.
 Everything about that episode formally matches the structure of the plagues; it's just that the audience is limited to the Egyptian Court.
-So we'll number the elements of the narrative 0-10, with zero being SNAKES, one being BLOOD, and ten being FIRSTBORNS.
-(Rabbi Yehudah would have generated the acronym: SoBFLaBMoBHoLDoF.)
+So we'll number the elements of the narrative 0-10, with zero being SNAKES and ten being FIRSTBORNS.
+(Rabbi Yehudah would have given you the acronym: SoBFLaBMoBHoLDoF.)